 The Parable of the Ten Virgins, which only appears in the gospel of Matthew1 was a popular subject for artists in the renaissance and early modern period.
 An especially comparable example to the present watercolors is the painting by the Flemish artist Hieronymous Francken the Younger (1578-1623), datable to around 1616 (figure 1).
 The parable recounts the story of ten virgins selected to take part in a wedding procession.
 All ten await the arrival of the bridegroom, five bring their lanterns, whilst the other five bring their lanterns but additionally remember to bring oil to use in them.
 When the bridegroom arrives, the five foolish virgins are unable to light their lanterns and are therefore excluded from the procession whilst the five wise virgins with oil are able to join.
 It is a parable that has a clear Christian moral message; that one should always be spiritually prepared for the second coming of Christ.
 It has often been interpreted as having specific relevance to females; it reminds that virtuousness means nothing without contemplation and application.

-The original engravings are dated to around 1635.2 The first is after Bosse’s original entitled les Vierges folles s’entretiennent des plaisirs mondains (the foolish virgins occupy themselves with worldly pleasures) where a group of fashionably-dressed girls are shown in an ornately embellished interior, engaging in mundane conversation and passing their time with frivolous distractions like playing cards, music, reading romances and examining themselves in the mirror (figure 2).
+The original engravings are dated to around 1635.2 The first is after Bosse’s original entitled les Vierges folles s’entretiennent des plaisirs mondains (the foolish virgins occupy themselves with worldly pleasures) where a group of fashionably-dressed young ladies are shown in an ornately embellished interior, engaging in mundane conversation and passing their time with frivolous distractions, such as playing cards, music, reading romances, and examining themselves in the mirror (figure 2).
 On the present watercolor the artist has been able to further embellish their clothing with bright colors and elaborate patterns.
 The rear wall is decorated with a painting that appears to show Danae and the golden rain, an overtly erotic and pagan subject; in the lower right corner we can clearly discern the carelessly discarded empty lanterns and oil urn.
-The text below the image, which has been translated into German on the present watercolors reads:
+The German text below the image translates as:

 Here you can see these foolish virgins / amusing themselves uselessly / with frivolous things / which they keep close by // The games, the treats, the music / Dance and books of romance / That is where they apply their spirit / There they pass the night and day // O that these senseless souls / Cherish the worldly things / Their words and their thoughts / Attached only to vanities // In a false luster their lives pass by / They love what hurts them / And as the world flatters them / It both enchants and destroys them